Walk Around Town Lake

 Visit Zilker Park

 What’s better than a picnic at a park?
 A picnic at a giant park in the heart of Austin, that’s what!
 Zilker Park (the home of Barton Springs) is another iconic location of the city.
 With concerts throughout the year, free (or donation-based) yoga sessions, places to swim, restaurants nearby, and beautiful shade trees, Zilker Park is a park-lover mecca.
-It’s totally free and normally has great parking.
+It’s free and has typically great parking.
 How better can you relax on a budget?
-Grab a picnic, grab some friends, grab you dog (or your friend’s dog), and have a great time.
+Grab a picnic, grab some friends, grab your dog (or your friend’s dog), and have a great time.

 Visit A Famous Overlook